Can I enter online?

 What is the closing date for entries?

-The closing date for receipt of entries is Wednesday 9th August 2017 or whenever the participant limit is reached.
+The closing date for receipt of entries is NOON on FRIDAY 18th AUGUST.
 There will be NO registration facility on the weekend of the event.

 What is the entry fee?